naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

   - risk level
   - registry/contract alignment notes
   - UI JSON compliance notes (if applicable)
+  - references to any reports ingested as input (when applicable)
 - Optional **additive metadata changes** (e.g., tagging tests or specs) when in `additive-meta` mode and allowed by the host implementation.

 Reports SHOULD be written under: